21 Irresistible Traditional Dishes in New Zealand to Try Now

 9. Hokey Pokey Ice Cream

-Hokey Pokey ice cream is a uniquely Kiwi dessert featuring vanilla ice cream mixed with crunchy pieces of honeycomb toffee.
-This treat is loved for its sweet, creamy base and the delightful texture of the toffee pieces.
-Hokey Pokey ice cream is a staple in New Zealand’s dessert repertoire and is enjoyed by people of all ages.
+Hokey Pokey ice cream is a star among New Zealand traditional desserts, featuring vanilla ice cream mixed with crunchy honeycomb toffee.
+Loved for its sweet, creamy base and delightful texture, this treat is a staple in New Zealand’s dessert repertoire, enjoyed by all ages.

 Hokey Pokey Ice Cream - New Zealand Traditional Dishes